gillesboisson/vscode_opengl_glfw_template/Readme.md

 ```

 - Pull this repo
-- Create a bin and obj directory in project roots
+- Create a bin and obj directory in project root directory

 And you're ready to start

 ### Build

-The build process use makefile and g++, it is setup in a **Makefile** on project root.
+The build process use makefile and g++, it is setup in a **Makefile** on project root directory.

 Here is make commands